← Design Stories

 - Confusing for users with limited documentation knowledge

-The SSN Card Request Tool was designed to simplify the eligibility journey, reduce confusion, and guide users step-by-step to the correct instructions for their situation.
+The SSN Card Request Tool (affectionately called “the enumeration screener” by internal staff) was designed to simplify the user’s journey, reduce confusion, and guide users step-by-step to the correct instructions for their situation.

 I served as a UX strategist, content designer, and flow architect, shaping the logic, UI structure, and plain-language experience behind the tool.